Wrongful Death Lawyer in Chicago

 If you have lost a member of your family in a Chicago motorcycle crash, you do have the right to file a claim for compensation on their behalf.
 This is an emotionally difficult time for you, which can be further complicated by the financial losses you are also facing.
 A wrongful death claim could help ease some of that financial burden, and allow you to focus your energy on helping yourself and other surviving family members make it through the grieving process.

 A Chicago motorcycle accident lawyer will take over the details of your claim with compassion, in order to allow you to begin adjusting to a life without your lost loved one.
+Getting help from a lawyer can allow you to focus on the grieving process and remove some of the burdens placed on you at such a difficult time.

 Chicago Laws and Wrongful Death Claims

 The Illinois Wrongful Death Act was put into place to protect families who are suffering as a result of the wrongful death of a family member.
 In order to be considered eligible for this type of compensation, the family must first be able to show that the loss was the result of another individual’s negligence, carelessness, or lack of regard for human life.
-In the case of a fatal motorcycle crash, wrongful death could be proved if the offending driver disobeyed traffic laws or signals, was driving while intoxicated, or partaking in any other action that put other driver’s at risk for injury.
+In the case of a fatal motorcycle or other vehicle crash, wrongful death could be proved if the offending driver disobeyed traffic laws or signals, was driving while intoxicated, or partaking in any other action that put other driver’s at risk for injury.

 You must then be able to show how that negligent act has caused monetary damages to you and your family.
 These types of damages are available to the family for the money, benefits, goods and services that the deceased loved one typically contributed in the past.
 It also includes what they would have contributed in the future had they not lost their life in a tragic motorcycle accident.